top of page

 • Have an entitlement to celebrate their achievements.

 Teachers are responsible and accountable for the progress and development of all the pupils in their class.
-High quality teaching is our first step in responding to pupils who have SEN. This will be differentiated for individual pupils.
+High quality teaching is our first step in responding to pupils who have SEND.
+This will be adapted for individual pupils dependent upon their needs.

 We also provide the following interventions and support: